CLOUDY WITH A FEW FLAKES TODAY

 Your First Alert Weather Forecast:

 There’s a weak disturbance aloft over the western Great Lakes.
-It’s squeezing out some snow, but as it falls through drier air, we’ll just see some flurries and light snow showers.
-A dusting of snow is possible today, which might cause stray slick spots on untreated roads.
-Additional snow showers are also possible tonight and again on New Year’s Eve Day.
+It’s squeezing out some spotty snow, but as it falls through drier air, we’ll just see some flurries and light snow showers.
+A dusting of snow is possible through tonight, which might cause stray slick spots on untreated roads.
+Additional snow showers are also possible again on New Year’s Eve Day.

 With cloudy skies and a gentle east breeze, today’s temperatures will slowly rise into the 20s.
 Some lower 30s are possible closer to the lakeshore.
 In general, temperatures will be seasonable for late December.